-- (c) authorize the issue of such warrant coupled with an order under section seventy-three; - (d) order the judgment debtor to pay the judgment debt by specified periodical instalments; - (e) make such order as to costs as may be just. - (8) At such enquiry the judgment debtor may apply to the court for a stay of the proceedings to enable him to make application in terms of section seventy-four.
+- (7) The court may, after having heard the evidence adduced- - (a) authorize the issue of a warrant of execution against the movable or immovable property of the judgment debtor or such portion of it as the court deems fit; - (b) make an order in terms of section seventy-two; - (c) authorize the issue of such warrant coupled with an order under section seventy-three; - (d) order the judgment debtor to pay the judgment debt by specified periodical instalments; - (e) make such order as to costs as may be just. - (8) At such enquiry the judgment debtor may apply to the court for a stay of the proceedings to enable him to make application in terms of section seventy-four.
 Upon such application the court may postpone the proceedings to a specified date.
-If upon such date no application in terms of section seventy-four has been made by the judgment debtor, the proceedings shall be continued in terms of subsections (6) and (7). - (9) (a) If the judgment debtor fails to comply with an order made in terms of paragraph (d) of subsection (7), the court may on application of the judgment creditor make an order on the judgment debtor to show cause why he should not be committed for contempt of court. - (b) If the judgment debtor fails to appear on such order, or fails to satisfy the court that be has been unable through circumstances beyond his control to comply with the order made in terms of paragraph (d) of sub-section (7), the court may commit him for a period not exceeding thirty days. - (c) The court may at any time suspend or discharge such order of committal upon such terms as may appear to the court to be fair and reasonable. - (10) An employer who, having been requested by an employee to furnish a written statement containing full particulars of such employee's emoluments, fails or neglects within a reasonable time to do so or who knowingly or negligently furnishes incorrect particulars, shall be guilty of an offence and liable to a fine not exceeding twenty-five pounds.
+If upon such date no application in terms of section seventy-four has been made by the judgment debtor, the proceedings shall be continued in terms of subsections (6) and (7). - (9) (a) If the judgment debtor fails to comply with an order made in terms of paragraph (d) of subsection (7), the judgment creditor may issue out of either the court which made the said order or the court of the district in which the judgment debtor is for the time being residing, carrying on business or employed, a notice calling upon the judgment debtor to appear before the court in chambers on a date specified therein to show cause why he should not be committed for contempt of court. - (b) Such notice shall be prepared by the judgment creditor, shall be signed by the judgment creditor or his attorney and the clerk of the court and shall be served in the manner set out in sub-section (3) at least seven days before the date of hearing specified therein. - (c) Where it appears from the return of such notice that service was effected elsewhere than within the district of the court from which such notice was issued, then unless the judgment debtor appears, the proceedings shall be stayed until the court is satisfied that the judgment debtor has been paid or tendered the sum which would have been payable to him if he had been subpoenaed as a witness. - (d) If the judgment debtor fails to appear on the said notice or to satisfy the court that he has been unable through circumstances beyond his control to comply with the order made in terms of paragraph (d) of sub-section (7), the court may, upon the application of the judgment creditor, make an order for the committal of the judgment debtor for a period not exceeding thirty days and may authorise the issue of a warrant for his arrest and detention in any gaol named in such warrant: Provided that the court may at any time suspend the execution of or altogether discharge any such order or warrant upon such conditions as may appear to the court to be fair and reasonable.